flight-test-engineering/PEC/README.md

 # PEC - Position Error Correction

-This directory contains the files used in the Position Error Correction Data Reduction series.
+This directory contains the files used in the Flight Test Position Error Correction Data Reduction series.

 Here are the links to the videos: